cse-sim/cse/doc/src/docs/input-data/airhandler.md

 , Supply temperature setpoint value when _ahFanCycles_ = YES is taken from _ahTsMn_ for cooling&comma; from _ahTsMx_ for heating (actual temperatures expected to be limited by coil capacity since fan is running at full flow).
 When _ahFanCycles_ = NO&comma; the setpoint is determined to allow meeting the load&comma; as for WZ and CZ.
 , When the zone is calling for neither heat nor cold&comma; the air handler shuts down&comma; including stopping its fan(s)&comma; regardless of the _ahFanCycles_ value.
 ZN2, Causes air handler to switch between heating&comma; cooling&comma; and FAN ONLY operation as required by the load of a single zone.
 To model a constant volume system where the fan runs continuously&comma; use ZN2 and set the terminal minimum flow (_tuVfMn_) equal to the maximum (_tuVfMxC_ and/or _tuVfMxH_).
-, When _ahTsSp_ is ZN2&comma; the supply temperature setpoint is determined to allow meeting the load&comma; as for WZ and CZ&comma; described above.
+, When _ahTsSp_ is ZN2&comma; the supply temperature setpoint is determined to allow meeting the load&comma; as for WZ and CZ&comma; described above.")
-END
-%>
+}}

 Only when _ahTsSp_ is ZN or ZN2 does AIRHANDLER switches between heating and cooling supply temperatures according to demand.
 In other cases, there is but a single setpoint value or control method (RA, CZ, or WZ); if you want the control method or numeric value to change according to time of day or year, outside temperature, etc., your CSE input must contain an appropriate conditional expression for _ahTsSp_.